saimaar/IseatzPhase1/README.md

 # IseatzPhase1

 Using Zomato API, `https://developers.zomato.com/api`, created endpoints where
- - Request: recieves a city name string and api key
+ - Request: receives a city name string and api key
- - Response: recieves city info and list of cuisines in that city
+ - Response: receives city info and list of cuisines in that city

 ## Gems
 - `rest-client` - A simple HTTP and REST client for Ruby